 Over the past year, the headlines have been packed with stories of data center security breaches—there have been high-profile attacks on government agencies, large well-known stores, creditors—the list goes on.
 Still common, though less reported, are attacks on small and medium businesses, where the data is just as sought after.
 These stories have become all too familiar, and it’s no secret that cyber attacks continue to increase in both frequency and sophistication.

 Security breaches leave a devastating effect on a business’s reputation, as well as the business itself, and can potentially lead to the destruction of the business altogether.
-I read a report recently that said 50% of SMBs have been the victims of cyber attacks and that 60% of those breached go out of business.
+I read a report recently that said 50% of small businesses have been the victims of cyber attacks and that 60% of those breached go out of business.
 The repercussions that these gaps in security can have on your business are scary!
 We all know security is important, but how much attention do we really pay to cyber security?
 Cyber attacks are evolving—can we protect ourselves from a new type of attack before it happens?

 One of the trends in cyber attacks that businesses have been experiencing is the change to more long-term, drawn-out attacks.
 Previously, someone would infiltrate the network, grab whatever information they could obtain quickly, and move on—it was over.
 What we’re seeing now is that some of these threats are laying in firmware for months, either waiting dormant or being used simultaneously, while companies are none the wiser.
 They don’t even realize they’ve been hacked until much further down the road.
 The impact of these drawn-out attacks is infinitely greater.